Welwi/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 ## Methods Used
    * **Modeling approach 1**: combined the targets "functional" and "functional needs repair" into one.
 Due to the small amount of "functional needs repair" target, the simplification was still able to get relatively good  results (79% accuracy).

    * **Modeling approach 2**: SMOTE, xgboost.
 Used the three different targets.
-The model had an 80% accuracy.
+The model had an 80% accuracy (top 15% of competition).

    * **Data Visuazliation**: PowerBI.